 Climate change is a double-edged sword.
 The bad news is that climate change is a huge problem that we have no choice but to solve.
 The good news, though, is that climate change is a huge problem that we have no choice but to solve.
 That means, by definition, that it will be solved.
 Not by magic, not by doing nothing, not by sitting around and letting someone else solve it.
 This is why you, or anyone, shutting down and disengaging from the issue is exactly the wrong approach.
 We need you.
 We need everybody.

-Winston Churchill famously said, “Americans will ultimately do the right thing...after all other options have been exhausted.”
-You could say that today about the world and its response to climate change.
+Israeli politician Adda Eban once said, in a quote usually misattributed to Winston Churchill, "Men and nations do act wisely when they have exhausted all the other possibilities."
 Human beings, for the most part, caused the problem of climate change.
 Any problem created by humans can, I believe, also be solved by humans.